 Holds may be made for materials currently checked out.
 HOLDS WILL BE MADE ONLY AT PATRON REQUEST.
 Patrons will be notified of the material's availability and items will be held for 2 working days.

-Requests for materials not owned by our library will be taken for a $2.00 fee per item, payable at the time of the request.
+Requests for materials not owned by our library will be taken for a $3.00 fee per item, payable at the time of checking out the received item.
 Loan period is dependent upon lending library.
 Fine for late return is $.10 PER DAY PER ITEM up to the cost of the item, as well as any fee assessed by the lending library.

-Times and dates for storytime and summer reading programs will be available at the library and on the Children's Department page of this Website.
+Times and dates for storytime and summer reading programs will be available at the library and on the News & Events section of this Website.
 Details and registration forms can be obtained from the librarians.

 A book drop is available for returns during closed hours.
 It is located near the main entrance of the library.

 Fines are assessed for late returns IT IS THE BORROWER'S RESPONSIBILITY TO BE AWARE OF MATERIAL DUE DATES.
 Limited attempts to notify patron of late materials will be made by library staff.
-Patrons having overdue materials and/or fines are not allowed further checkout until materials are returned and fines paid.
+Patrons having overdue materials and/or fines amounting to more than $2.00 are not allowed further checkout until materials are returned and fines paid.

 Replacement value is charged for lost materials plus a $10.00 handling fee per item.
 Patrons are denied further checkout privileges until lost item is returned or replaced.
 No reimbursement will be given for recovered items after they have been replaced.